hitachi-vantara/terraform-provider-hitachi/docs/resources/vsp_iscsi_chap_user.md

 page_title: "hitachi_vsp_iscsi_chap_user Resource - terraform-provider-hitachi"
 subcategory: ""
 description: |-
-  :meta:subcategory:VOS Block iSCSI Target CHAP User:The following request sets the CHAP user name for the iSCSI target.
+  VOS Block iSCSI Target CHAP User:The following request sets the CHAP user name for the iSCSI target.
 Two types of CHAP user names can be set: the CHAP user name of the iSCSI target side and the CHAP user name of the host (iSCSI initiator) that connects to the iSCSI target.
 ---

 # hitachi_vsp_iscsi_chap_user (Resource)

-:meta:subcategory:VOS Block iSCSI Target CHAP User:The following request sets the CHAP user name for the iSCSI target.
+VOS Block iSCSI Target CHAP User:The following request sets the CHAP user name for the iSCSI target.
 Two types of CHAP user names can be set: the CHAP user name of the iSCSI target side and the CHAP user name of the host (iSCSI initiator) that connects to the iSCSI target.

 ## Example Usage